robin-raymond/zax.io/functions.md

 }

 // Allowed as all arguments are acknowledged of having existed which matches
+// the function's type specification and the middle argument is contain the
+// value `42` instead of the default value of the Integer type (which is `0`) func(#, #, #)

+// Allowed as all arguments are acknowledged of having existed which matches
 // the function's type specification and the middle argument is overridden to
-// contain the value 42 instead of the default value of the Integer type
+// the type's default value (which is `0`) func(#, :, #)
-// (which is 0)
-func(#, #, #)

 // Allowed and the default is overridden for the second argument (i.e. 99) func(#, 99, #)